 All information including recommendation letters, CV’s Transcripts, and Essays need to be uploaded in the SurveyMonkey Apply fluid system: https://aamft.smapply.org/.
 The MFP will not accept any submissions via, email or mail.

-- Applications open December 1, 2020 and closes February 26, 2021 at 11:59PM.
-The AAMFT/SAMHSA Minority Fellowship Program is now open to ALL graduate students in marriage and family therapy Doctoral and Masters programs.
+- Applications opened December 1, 2022 and closed February 18, 2023 at 11:59PM.
+The AAMFT/SAMHSA Minority Fellowship Program was open to ALL graduate students in marriage and family therapy Doctoral and Masters programs.

 - SAMHSA Strategic Objectives can be found here: https://www.samhsa.gov/about-us/strategic-plan-fy2019-fy2023